Demonstration of logical quantum phase estimation for X-ray absorption spectra: Dipole operator implementation

 \subsection{Decomposition of dipole operator}

-In previous section, we ignore the detail of computational cost and implementation of the dipole operator $\hat{\mu}$.
-In this section, we focus on it.
-The dipole operator has two index, as shown in Eq.~(\ref{eq:dipole_opr}).
-Thus, four index appear in the XAS calculation, leading to $O(n_e^4)$ scaling.
-Here, we consider the each terms calculated on a quantum computer, and these results are summarized on a classical computer as a post processing.
-We want to reduce the scaling for implementing the dipole operator.
+In this section, we briefly explain the computational cost and implementation of dipole operator $\hat{\mu}$.
+The dipole operator has two indices, except for the direction $\nu$, as shown in Eq.~(\ref{eq:dipole_opr}).
+Thus, four indices appear in the XAS spectra.
+If we calculate the XAS spectra based on each term of the dipole operator by implementing $\hat{a}_p^{\dagger}\hat{a}_q$ as proposed in \cite{Kosugi2020PRRes}, the number of repetitions for all terms of the dipole operator scales as $O(n^4)$ and classical post-processing reproduces the full XAS spectrum.
+We aim to reduce the scaling of $O(n^4)$ to implement the dipole operator.

 We rewrite the dipole operator as